 Today’s post is in honor of Capt.
-Dennis L. Pintor, who gave his life for our country on this day in 2004 in Baghdad, Iraq.
-The 30-year-old native of Lima, Ohio was killed when his vehicle was hit by an improvised explosive device.
-Pintor was assigned to the 20th Engineer Battalion, 1st Cavalry Division.
-Also killed in the attack were Spc.
-Jaime Moreno and Spc.
-Michael S. Weger (30, of Rochester, N.Y.).
+Dennis L. Pintor, one of three soldiers killed by an improvised explosive device on this day in 2004 in Baghdad, Iraq.
+The 30-year-old native of Lima, Ohio was assigned to the 20th Engineer Battalion, 1st Cavalry Division.
+Also lost were specialists Jaime Moreno (28, of Round Lake Beach, Ill.) and Michael S. Weger (30, of Rochester, N.Y.).

 1862: Confederate cavalry commander Gen. James Ewell Brown “J.E.B.”
 Stuart completes his “second ride” around Union Gen. George B. McClellan’s Army of the Potomac.